EVerest/EVerest/docs/general/02_quick_start_guide.rst

 You will see that you get cpp and hpp files for your main module class and also for the interfaces to be implemented.

-You main cpp file will have to special functions:
+Your main cpp file will have two special functions:

 .. code-block:: c++